PTI to run countrywide campaign against unbridled inflation: Asad Umar

-PTI leader and former federal minister Asad Umar on Sunday said the PTI would run countrywide campaign against mounting inflation as the nation has come across a flood of rising prices in the last eight months of the PDM government.
+KARACHI-PTI leader and former federal minister Asad Umar on Sunday said the PTI would run countrywide campaign against mounting inflation as the nation has come across a flood of rising prices [in the last eight months of the PDM government].

 Addressing a presser in the provincial capital, he said the 13-party gang of PDM ran anti-inflation campaign against the PTI government and promised to control the prices, but they had fully exposed now.